ahmetmungan/graduationProject2/README.md

 This project was carried out in the Turkish language, hence the variable names and explanations are in Turkish.
 However, the development methodology is consistent with general computer science logic.

+The project developed with Yemeksepeti was presented as a pre-presentation at the school as a graduation project.

 The focus of this project is on natural language processing.
 I used this technique to analyze user reviews for restaurants affiliated with two food delivery services - Yemeksepeti and GetirYemek.
 The reviews are live data; the data reflects the reviews made by users to the restaurants at that moment.

 Data mining and text mining stages include: